rrbixler/track-chooser-client/README.md

 # Track Chooser Client

--- CHECK Create 2 Github repos (one for your front-end and one for your back-end)
- ---CHECK Pin both repositories on GitHub as a Popular Repository
-------Both front-end and back-end repos should include README's with:

 ### App Explanation

 The app makes it easy for users to keep track of their favorite tracks and lets